-The programme for the Meeting 2018 is currently in planning.
+The program for the Meeting 2019 is currently in planning.
 Together with VW, various GTI clubs, municipality employees and other fans and participants we are once again working to create a very special event for you – with lots of highlights.

 Events definitely on the agenda are: